arch-r45/strataDB/README.md

 * LSM Tree Extension(Red Black Tree Index)
   * Fork this in to an LSM Tree implementation with a red black tree index structure
-    * Then extend the compiler to write a query optimizer that can take existing queries and execute the one with the lowest costs.
+    * Then extend the compiler to write a query optimizer that can take existing queries and execute the query with the lowest cost.
 LSM Trees can perform range queries so this will give me more to optimize

 * Add Distributed Functionality
   * I do not mean connect this to AWS, but make it evenly distributed across different running processes and ports to get a better working understanding on Distributed Systems.
 Partitioning data across multiple nodes in a network is mandatory in today's world of cloud computing.

-* Improve my hashmap implementations
+* Improve the hashmap implementatons
   * I implemented all my hash maps in c, and because the hash maps were never getting seriously large, optimizing them did not matter.
 With query optimization, it becomes vital to have ultra high performing hash maps so I want to explore optimizing them.

 * Memory Allocator